 The Role of Aging Infrastructure

-As pipes age and deteriorate, they become increasingly vulnerable to a host of problems that can affect your plumbing system, particularly in areas prone to heavy rainfall or fluctuating temperatures.
+As pipes age and deteriorate, they become increasingly vulnerable to a host of problems that can affect your plumbing system, particularly in Minnesota’s climate with freeze-thaw cycles and shifting soils.

 Residents may notice recurring clogs or slow drainage, which can be indicative of an aging infrastructure struggling to cope with the demands of modern usage.